 Elements of the first two years of the medical school curriculum satisfy many of the requirements of the graduate program, but additional courses will be required.
 Thus, the student must complete requirements for the PhD in accordance with the regulations of a department or a group and must in addition meet the requirements for the professional degree.
 Students interested in such programs should consult the associate dean for Student Affairs, School of Medicine.

 Certain departments of the University of California cooperate with similar departments on several campuses in the California State University System to offer joint programs of study leading to the doctoral degree.
-At UC San Diego, joint doctoral programs in audiology, biology, chemistry, clinical psychology, language and communicative disorders, engineering sciences (applied mechanics), mathematics and science education, and public health (in either epidemiology, global health, or health behavior) are currently offered in conjunction with San Diego State University, and in educational leadership in conjunction with California State University, San Marcos.
+At UC San Diego, joint doctoral programs in audiology, biology, chemistry, clinical psychology, engineering sciences, geophysics, interdisciplinary research on substance use, language and communicative disorders, mathematics and science education, and public health (in epidemiology, global health, or health behavior) are currently offered in conjunction with San Diego State University, and in educational leadership in conjunction with California State University, San Marcos.
 A PhD in drama and theatre is offered in conjunction with University of California, Irvine.
-Applicants interested in these joint programs should consult the Departments of Biological Sciences, Chemistry and Biochemistry, Communicative Disorders, Mechanical Engineering, Psychology, Surgery, Theatre and Dance; or the Office of the Dean, College of Engineering; or the Center for Research in Mathematics and Science Education; or the School of Public Health at San Diego State University.
+Applicants interested in these joint programs should consult the UC San Diego Departments of Bioengineering, Biological Sciences, Chemistry and Biochemistry, Education Studies, Electrical and Computer Engineering, Family Medicine and Public Health, Mechanical and Aerospace Engineering, Medicine, Structural Engineering, Surgery, or Theatre and Dance; or the San Diego State University Office of the Dean, College of Engineering; the Department of Psychology; the Center for Research in Mathematics and Science Education; the School of Public Health; or the School of Speech, Language, and Hearing Sciences.
 Joint doctoral students meet the UC San Diego academic residency requirement by successfully completing a minimum of thirty-six units of course work at UC San Diego.

 A graduate student registered on any campus of the University of California, who wishes to take advantage of educational opportunities for study and research available on another campus in the UC system, must apply to become an intercampus exchange student on that UC campus.
 UC San Diego students must have completed at least one quarter of study and be in good standing prior to beginning an exchange.